-- Thicker gels and ointments can interfere with meibomian glands, making dry eye worse
+- Thicker gels and ointments can interfere with meibomian glands — the glands along the eyelids near your eyelashes — making dry eye worse.

-- Long-term use can mask a root cause of dry eye
+- Long-term use can mask the root cause of dry eye.

-- Lack of good lid hygiene can cause more eye irritation
+- Lack of good eyelid hygiene can cause more eye irritation.

 12. Change Your Environment